CDCgov/metapop-model/README.md

 ⚠️ This is a work in progress

-## Model features
+## Package features

 * Stochastic SEIRV model
-* Flexible numbers of groups (e.g., age classes or connected populations) that is changeable using the config
+* A model capable of handling flexible numbers of groups (e.g., age classes or connected populations) that is changeable using the config
 * Intervention strategies common for measles: pre-introduction vaccination, active vaccination, and quarantine and isolation of infectious populations
-* An interactive widget built in streamlit
+* Interactive outbreak simulators built in `streamlit` and using the `metapop` package to model transmission dynamics

 ## Getting started

 * Enable [poetry](https://python-poetry.org/) with `poetry install` and then start a poetry environment by activating the virtual environment: `source $(poetry env info --path)/bin/activate`
-* **Run the app locally** using Streamlit with `make run_app`.
-To run the advanced app with 3 connected populations, use `make run_advanced_app`.
+* **Run the one population app locally** using Streamlit with `make run_app`.
+To run the advanced app modeling the transmission dynamics between 3 connected populations, use `make run_advanced_app`.
+The advanced app is not up to date with all of the latest features in the model and may not yet have all model parameters available for users to modify.
 * Run the example in `scripts/connectivity` exploring the impact of changing connectivity patterns and initial vaccine coverage with `python scripts/connectivity/simulate.py`.
 This will produce output in the `output` folder.
 Visualization and summary statistic tables for these results can be made with `Rscript scripts/connectivity/make_plots.R`.
 * We also provide examples exploring other features in the model.
 The subfolder `scripts/interventions` contains an example exploring the impact of active vaccination and isolation in 3 connected populations.
 The subfolder `scripts/onepop` contains an example exploring these interventions in a single population.